Riotolondon/ImageDescriptionApp/README.md

 an application that allows the user to upload a photo and then describe what is in that photo in text on the screen

-Certainly!
-Here's a revised README for GitHub that focuses on the actual features present in your application:

 # Image Analysis Web Application